Saddle Up for Horseback Riding North Dakota-Style

 In addition to hundreds of miles of two-track trails and gravel and scoria roads, this ranger district includes 14 miles of marked multi-use trails on primitive roads over rolling plains and steep Badlands.
 Designated trails include the Long X Loop Trail, an 8.5-mile double-track trail, and the Summit Trail, a 4.5-mile single-track trail leading to a campground.
 Check with the ranger office for directions and trail maps.

 Rich in both military and early Indian history, Fort Abraham Lincoln was once an important infantry and cavalry post.
 It was from this fort that Lt.
-Col. George Armstrong Custer and the 7th Cavalry rode out on their ill-fated expedition against the Sioux at the Little Bighorn.
+Col. George Armstrong Custer and the 7th Cavalry rode out on their ill-fated expedition to the Little Bighorn.
 Portions of the military post, including the Custer House, have been reconstructed.
-Travel back in time on your own steed or join a trail ride across these historic grounds.

-The Maah Daah Hey Trail is a 120-mile nonmotorized trail open for biking, hiking and horseback riding.
-The trail begins at Sully Creek State Park, approximately five miles south of historic Medora, and meanders north through the south and north units of Theodore Roosevelt National Park.
+The Maah Daah Hey Trail is a 146-mile non-motorized trail for biking, hiking and horseback riding.
+The trail begins near Amidon, approximately 40 miles south of historic Medora, and meanders north through the south and north units of Theodore Roosevelt National Park.